Territoire de Belfort: History

 After retaining its unique status as a territoire for just over half a century, Belfort was officially recognized as France's 90th department in 1922.
-France had recovered Alsace three years earlier, but the decision was taken not to reintegrate Belfort into its former department.
-There was talk of giving it a new departmental name, with suggestions that included "Savoureuse" (after the main river of the new department) or "Mont-Terrible" (the name of a former Napoleonic department embracing parts of Switzerland), but there was no consensus for a name change and the department continues to be known as the Territoire de Belfort.
+France had recovered Alsace three years earlier, but the decision was made not to reintegrate Belfort into its former department.
+There was talk of giving it a new departmental name, with suggestions that included "Savoureuse" (after the main river of the new department) or "Mont-Terrible" (the name of a former Napoleonic department embracing parts of Switzerland).
+Still, there was no consensus for a name change, and the department continues to be known as the Territoire de Belfort.

-When the regions of France were created, Belfort was not included in the region of Alsace, but the adjacent region of Franche-Comté, since January 2016 Bourgogne-Franche-Comté.
+When the regions of France were created, Belfort was not included in the region of Alsace, but the adjacent region of Franche-Comté, since January 2016, Bourgogne-Franche-Comté.

 Geography

-Geographers might contend that Belfort lies on the ridge that divides two regions of France, but before 1870 it was politically part of Alsace.
+Geographers might contend that Belfort lies on the ridge that divides two regions of France, but before 1870, it was politically part of Alsace.
 However, in terms of the political regions established in 1982, the Territoire de Belfort has found itself in the Franche-Comté rather than Alsace.

-The department has an area of only 609 km2 (235 sq. miles), being the fifth smallest of France (after Paris and its suburbs Hauts-de-Seine, Seine-Saint-Denis, and Val-de-Marne).
-It is sightly smaller than Malta or the State of Rhode Island.
+The department has an area of only 609 km2 (235 sq. miles), making it the fifth smallest of Metropolitan France (after Paris and its suburbs, Hauts-de-Seine, Seine-Saint-Denis, and Val-de-Marne).
+It is slightly smaller than Saint Lucia or Jakarta, Indonesia.